Zaltu/personax-lua-src/README.md

 - - C++ translates input into GSV event
 - - C++ fires event
 - - - GSV processes event, determines a context change is required
-- - - GSV sends request to C++ to load new UE level, graphic context, etc...
+- - - GSV sends request to C++ to load new engine level, graphic context, etc...
 - - - GSV finishes processing the event, and configures state.update to correctly in the new context
 - - C++ recieves the state.update
 - - C++ interprets the context of state.update based on the JSON template recieved
 - User sees results of their actions

 It is important to note that this is obviously *not done on a frame-by-frame basis*.
-This is done based on the triggers residing in the UE level that correspond to firing a Lua event and that from my currently limited understanding is run asynchroneously to the frame refresh.
+This is done based on the triggers residing in the game engine level that correspond to firing a Lua event and that from my currently limited understanding is run asynchroneously to the frame refresh.

 ### Exposed C++ Functions
 Currently, none.
 This is a WIP pre-alpha alpha early access and there are no graphics.
 The functionality required for a finished product along the currently intended design are